*CAMPAIGN RELAUNCHING FEBRUARY 2020*

 - The CDC reports that rape survivors lose out on over $122,000 during their lifetime for reasons such as legal & medical costs, loss of productivity, debilitating emotional strife, etc. Those of us who represent The Antidote Conference believe that it's time to get our coins back.
 We have the power to reverse that loss and turn it into gain; but first, we must face what's holding us back internally in order to achieve new heights in our lives.
 You’re strong enough to do this.
 This is a place of refuge and refueling.

-- The Antidote Conference is a one-day event full of workshops, panel discussions, and entertainment that will provide survivors of sexual violence the opportunity to begin healing in a safe, supportive, and engaging environment.
+- The Antidote Conference is a weekend-long event full of workshops, panel discussions, and entertainment that will provide survivors of sexual violence the opportunity to begin healing in a safe, supportive, and engaging environment.

 - This conference will be led by a myriad of mental health professionals, legal & medical advocates, business leaders and teachers that have created curriculum to help you to process through your trauma, activists, and other survivors.
 Our conference's presenters will be kept confidential until a few weeks prior to kickoff.
 We will also feature vendors that have created helpful tools in our quest for justice.

 - The Antidote Conference will conclude with an eclectic collection of performance art by industry entertainers, as well as approved local acts in each city we visit.

 - We are utilizing various avenues to help each person to address their trauma in a way that resounds within them.
 We all heal differently, and since mental help is hard for survivors to grasp (given that we lose out on funding that can be contributed to therapy), we're bringing the healing to survivors all over the nation.
 Our resilience can restore this country if we help each other.
 WE'VE GOT THIS!!!